g00364787/52465-prog-for-d-a/README.md

 11. GMIT--PROG-D-A-ASSESSMENT--20181108A.ipynb = Jupyter notebook file (Anaconda 64bit)
 12. GMIT--PROG-D-A-ASSESSMENT--20181110A.ipynb = Jupyter notebook file (Anaconda 64bit)

-(the highest date and revision letter contains the latest updated notebook file) (I do this when creating when creating presentations/projects/reports to reduce data loss in the event of a hard disk fail)
+(The highest date and revision letter contains the latest updated notebook file)
+(I do this when creating when creating presentations/projects/reports to reduce data loss in the event of a hard disk fail)